Gong Jun: Commercial influences

 In 2021, Honor launched the Honor 50 series in China and announced Gong as their smartphone spokesperson.
 This was the firm's first major smartphone release since it was sold by Huawei.
 The series sales exceeded ¥500 million in one minute.
-This lead to their market share rising by 14.6% and helped them return to the top three brands in China's mobile market.
+This led to their market share rising by 14.6% and helped them return to the top three brands in China's mobile market.
 Similarly, after 361 Degrees announced Gong as their global spokesperson, their stock price soared by 14.37%.
 By the first half of 2021, their net profit rose 32.9% into ¥401.4 million, gained 15.7% in revenue and 28.0% in gross profit.
 On June 17, Roewe announced the release of 500 Roewe RX5 PLUS Limited Edition and Gong was their global spokesperson.
 The first batch of 100 cars sold out within 9 minutes 20 seconds, achieving a new record for cars sold every 2 seconds in a single day.
 After selling 100 cars per day for 5 consecutive days, the series completely sold out with a total pre-sale value of ¥644 million.
 On June 23, Gong was announced as brand ambassador for luxury fashion brand Louis Vuitton.
-On October 15, Gong was chosen as Beauty Ambassador for the 18th Cosmo Beauty Awards.
+On October 15, Gong was chosen as beauty ambassador for the 18th Cosmo Beauty Awards.

+In March 2023, Deeyeo broke their sale record; ¥20 million of disposable hygiene products were sold within 24 hours after Gong was announced as brand ambassador.

 Recognitions

 In the first half of 2021, Gong gained over 8 million followers and became the most-followed and most-searched artist on Sina Weibo platform, appearing 187 times on their real-time hot search trends list.
-Gong was named as the hottest actor of the second quarter and was listed as one of 23 GQ's Men of The Year.
+Gong was named as the hottest actor of the second quarter and was listed as one of 23 GQ's "Men of the Year".